programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 <div class="alert alert-warning">

-​	Try to create a similar plot for the Pacific Theater of Operations (PTO).
+Try to create a similar plot for the Pacific Theater of Operations (PTO).
 Annotate the invasion of Iwo Jima (February 19, 1945) and Japan's announcement of surrender (August 15, 1945).

 </div>

 # Spatial Data: Mapping Target Locations

-Let's look at the spatial components of fragmentation bombs.
+In this final part of the lesson we will look at the spatial components of fragmentation bombs.

 Bokeh provides [built-in tile providers](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) that render base maps of the world.
 These are contained in the `bokeh.tile_providers` module.
 For this example, we'll use the CartoDB Tile Service (CARTODBPOSITRON).

 We'll also be using functions imported from the `pyproj` library.
 Bokeh tile providers use the Web Mercator projection for mapping and since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
 Although the subject coordinate systems and projections is outside the scope of this tutorial, there are many useful web resources for the interested reader.

 <div class="alert alert-warning">

 If your own dataset has place names, but not latitude and longitude, don't worry!
 You can find ways to easily get coordinates from place names in Programming Historian's [Geocoding Historical Data using QGIS](programminghistorian.org/lessons/geocoding-qgis) or [Web Mapping with Python and Leaflet](https://programminghistorian.org/lessons/mapping-with-python-leaflet#geocoding-with-python)

 </div>

 ```python